go101/go101/pages/generics/444-first-look-of-custom-generics.md

 Though, it is a bad practice not to keep the corresponding type parameter names the same.

-BTW, the name of a type parameter may even be the blank identifier `_` if it is used (this is also true for the type parameters in generic type and function declarations).
+BTW, the name of a type parameter may even be the blank identifier `_` if it is not used (this is also true for the type parameters in generic type and function declarations).
 For example,

 ```Go